 December 2019 – Present.

 This course provides students with a comprehensive overview of forensic psychology.
-The material focuses on investigative psychology, family forensic psychology, and police and public safety psychology.
-Students develop a multicultural perspective with an ethnic and racial sensitivity, which is critical to the successful practice of forensic psychology.
-Instructional methods include: Study guide, required readings, and a final exam.
+Topic includes investigative psychology, family forensic psychology, and police and public safety psychology.
+Students develop a multicultural perspective with an ethnic and racial sensitivity, critical to the successful practice of forensic psychology.
+Instructional methods include a study guide, required readings, and a final exam.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Introduction to Forensic Psychology, Psychology, Social Science, or General Science (1/20).